PhyloStar/UDTelugu/_te-pos/DET.md

 shortdef: 'determiner'
 ---

-[UD documentation on Determiners](http://universaldependencies.org/u/pos/DET.html) says "Note that the DET tag includes (pronominal) quantifiers  (words like many, few, several), However, cardinal numerals in the narrow sense (one, five, hundred) are not tagged DET even though some authors would include them in quantifiers.
-Cardinal numbers have their own tag NUM."

-Additionally, there are six categories of determiners:
+[UD documentation on Determiners](http://universaldependencies.org/u/pos/DET.html) says there are six categories of determiners:

 >
     articles (a closed class indicating definiteness, specificity or givenness): a, an, the